-The start of the NFL season will start in different dates, but a week in September is the usual starting date.
+The start of the NFL season will start on different dates, but a week in September is the usual starting date.
 The season will run through January, with the last week finishing up within the first two weeks of January.

 How Many Home Games Do NFL Teams Play?

 Every team will have eight home games each season.
-However some of those home games could be international games where they play in London or Mexico City.
+However, some of those home games could be international games where they play in London or Mexico City.
 This takes away from their own stadium, but can still be considered a home game.

 How Many Away Games Do NFL Teams Play?